mspsrijan/mspsrijan/README.md

 I'm Shah Paran Srijan, on a mission to become an expert MERN stack developer.

-💡 Proficient in building scalable and responsive web applications using React and Tailwind CSS.
+💡 Proficient in building scalable and responsive websites using React and Tailwind CSS.
 I enjoy the challenge of bringing ideas to life through clean and efficient code.

 💻 Currently diving into Next.js and advancing my skills in Node.js, Express, and MongoDB.